lelinu/aws-golang-user-data/README.md

 # aws-golang-user-data
-Bash script to use in AWS to setup Golang on User Data
+Bash script to use in AWS to setup Golang, together with Code Deploy in Linux User Data